Gassandrid/ewan.my/content/Notes/Evolutionary Robotics/Embodied Cognition.md

 This brings us to the crux of the lecture: **Embodied Cognition**.
 What does this mean?
 The _machines_ that we use day by day have the aspects of cognition, but no way to interact with the world.
 They are disembodied.
 The central idea is:

->[!Abstact] Embodied Cognition
+> [!Abstract] Embodied Cognition
 > **the way you process information is affected by the fact that you have a body**

->[!Example]
+> [!Example]
 >
-> If you have a body that can move, and you can see, then moving will cause *immediate* feedback.
+> If you have a body that can move, and you can see, then moving will cause _immediate_ feedback.
 >
-> Non-embodied technologies like computers must *wait* for feedback from another device/computer or person.
+> Non-embodied technologies like computers must _wait_ for feedback from another device/computer or person.

+### Situated Cognition

+Slightly different from embodied cognition is **Situated Cognition**, which emphasizes that cognition is not just about having a body, but also about being situated in a specific environment.

+> [!Abstract] Situated Cognition
+> **the way you process information is affected by the fact that you are physically situated in the world**

+---

+A complete agent is one that can properly utilize both embodied and situated cognition to achieve its goals.
+But they also have 3 other important properties which we will discuss next lecture:

+1. **They are subject to the laws of physics (by being in the world).**

+> [!Example]
+> We use it to move around, manipulate objects, and interact with our environment.
+We store potential energy in water to generate electricity.

+2. **They generate sensory stimulation (through behavior).**

+> [!Example]
+> When we move our eyes, we change the visual input to our brain.
+When we touch objects, we generate tactile feedback.
+Yet another example of the [[Free Energy Principle]] in action.

+3. **They affect the environment (through behavior).**

+> [!Example]
+> Like when we use tools to manipulate objects, or when we build structures to change our surroundings.